Skip to content

 bash

-Bots install things.
-That is how real work gets done.
-The TRACK directive wraps package managers (apt, pip, npm) to log every mutation. claw recipe reviews those mutations. claw bake promotes them to the permanent base image.
+Bots install things -- that is how real work gets done.
+The planned recipe promotion loop turns ad hoc mutation into permanent infrastructure through a human gate: a TRACK directive wraps package managers (apt, pip, npm) to log every mutation, claw recipe reviews the accumulated changes, and claw bake promotes the approved ones into the base image.
+Tracked mutation is evolution; untracked mutation is drift.

 Current Status